NextPlex/nextplex-mobile/README.md

 ## Running this app on Android

-This app *can* run on Android, however, our testing did not cover this platform, and we would not like to include this platform with out ATTROC hackathon submission
+This app *can* run on Android, however, our testing did not cover this platform, and we would not like to include this platform with our ATTROC hackathon submission

 ## Note about our app